Gordon and Betty Moore Postdoctoral Fellows in Condensed Matter Theory at the Stanford Institute for Theoretical Physics

 The Gordon and Betty Moore Foundation believes in bold ideas that create enduring impact in the areas of science, environmental conservation and patient care.
 Visit Moore.org or follow @MooreScientific.
 The foundation's $90-million EPiQS initiative promotes discovery-driven research in the field of quantum materials.
 Through a variety of funding approaches, EPiQS aims to enable a community of leading experimentalists, materials synthesis experts and theorists to maximize their potential to explore, discover and understand emergent behavior of complex quantum matter.
 EPiQS supports theoretical research by focusing on postdoctoral and visiting scholars at several leading institutions in the field.
 The Moore Postdoctoral Scholars in Theory of Quantum Materials program supports some of the most promising theoretical physicists at an early stage of their careers.
 The Moore Postdoctoral Scholars are provided with a significant independence in selection of their research directions within their departments and can acquire a breadth of expertise by working with multiple faculty members.

-Stanford University is an affirmative action and equal opportunity employer, committed to increasing the diversity of its workforce.
-It welcomes applications from women, members of minority groups, veterans, persons with disabilities, and others who would bring additional dimensions to the university's research and teaching mission.
+Stanford University is an Affirmative Action/Equal Opportunity employer and is committed to increasing the diversity of its workforce.
+It welcomes nominations of and applications from women, members of minority groups, protected veterans and individuals with disabilities, as well as from others who would bring additional dimensions to the university's research, teaching and clinical missions.